-Do you find yourself struggling with the endless Amazon nuances?
-Where do you turn when you need help dealing with black hat competitors or advice on handling your inventory load?
+Do you find yourself struggling with the endless nuances of Amazon Seller Central?
+Where do you turn when you need help dealing with black hat competitors or advice on Fulfillment by Amazon (FBA)?

-Many of the entrepreneurs that build health and wellness businesses launch products because of a personal struggle, or because they’re an expert in the industry.
-Many pour everything they have to grow their business as far as they can… but reach a point where any more growth requires additional capital, and different resources.
+Many of the entrepreneurs that build health and wellness businesses launch products because they’re an expert in the industry.
+Many pour everything into writing product listings, managing customer service, and the rest… but they reach a point where more growth requires additional capital, and different resources.

 For one, selling your Amazon business gives you fast access to capital.
-But just as important, it’s access to other non-financial resources like reliable suppliers, automation, and specialized Amazon expertise that isn’t accessible to most Amazon sellers.
-Especially if your next step is moving from incremental growth to true scale, selling the business unlocks a lot of opportunity for the brand’s future.
+But just as important, potential buyers may have resources such as reliable suppliers, automation, and specialized Amazon expertise that isn’t accessible to most Amazon sellers.
+Especially if your next step is moving from incremental growth to true scale, selling the business unlocks a lot of opportunities for the brand’s future.

 You’ll need experts to help you analyze and assess whether the opportunities are worth your commitment.
 And if you succeed in executing a merger - you could find your competitors still hot on your heels doing the same.
 If the cutthroat Amazon competition is weighing heavily on you, it may be time to offload so you can get back to the type of work that you enjoy most.

 Perhaps you’re ready to cash out so you can achieve a personal goal or help someone you love to do so.
 Or perhaps the time you’re spending to run your business keeps you from pursuing other interests, hobbies, or ideas you have.
 Regardless of the reason, selling your Amazon business can be the right step that creates stability when you need it.

 “Founders work with Intrinsic for a lot of reasons, but they frequently say it’s because we provide access to like-minded individuals and resources specific to the unique risks and demands of health and wellness consumer goods.
 They value that network for their next big idea - they want to take what they’ve earned from the business, and use it as funding for their next business.
 We’re with them at the next step, introducing them to partners, mentors, and opportunities to build better.” - Erum Hasnain, VP of Acquisitions at Intrinsic

-Acquisitions of Amazon businesses are at record highs, and it’s a great time to sell because of the buzz around both Amazon FBA and FBM business.
-There are many kinds of buyers out there, depending on the size of your business.
+Acquisitions of Amazon businesses are at record highs, and it’s a great time to sell.
+Because of the buzz around both Amazon FBA and FBM business, there are many kinds of buyers out there, depending on the size of your business.